 February ’17 — A couple of our teachers are actually doing quite well.
 They have recurring subscribers paying them $5 every week and growing.
 But we start to see the writing on the wall.

 Wait, why are you stopping now?
 Why don’t you try some more things??
 Maybe you’ll succeed if you just keep going!

-We could totally stay small, raise a few small rounds of financing, and keep growing that way.
-We can totally figure out ways to survive and grow.
+We could stay small, raise a few small rounds of financing, and keep growing that way.
+We can try to figure out ways to survive and grow.
 But that wasn’t what we set out to do.

-For us, we would rather fail trying to achieve our mission than be moderately successful at something that isn’t making the kind of transformative impact we want to give all of you.
+For us, we would rather fail trying to achieve our mission than be moderately successful at something that isn’t making the kind of transformative impact we set out for.

 I’m proud of our fight.
 We stuck it through a lot of really hard times and eventually figured out a product that real people were paying money for every single week and are successfully learning from, even right now, as I write this.

 We’re going to go and get better at what we do and try a different approach at a different time.

 - “Everyone has a plan until they get punched in the face” — Rarely does a plan survive it’s first implementation.
 Expect that there is a 100% chance your first several genius schemes to not go as planned and have multiple contingency plans thought of in advance.
 Anticipating the mistakes and pitfalls of your startup will help you move quickly and decisively.

 - Don’t fall victim to wishful thinking.
 Be highly skeptical of yourself because you will lose objectivity.
 Invite outside opinions frequently but look at people’s actions more than their words.
 And when your gut says it’s not working or doesn’t feel right — there’s probably a very good reason.